 - Invest in a wormery and keep it on your balcony.
 It produces both compost and liquid fertiliser but it also requires a bit more attention.
 Check out our wormeries.

 - Landfills are not designed to allow biodegradation.
 They are the 3rd largest source of man-made methane, contributing to climate change.

 - Even if biodegradation takes place, it is not efficient and takes an immense amount of time.
 Characteristics of the environment where the garbage biodegrade will determine whether or not it will produce destructive CH4.

 - Recycling and composting should always be a priority.
-It is our shared responsibility.
+It is our shared responsibility to tackle climate change.